oxidizing/sihl/README.md

 On a more serious note, originally we wanted to collect a set of services, libraries, best practices and architecture to quickly and sustainably spin-off our own tools and products.
 An evaluation of languages and tools lead us to build the 5th iteration of what became Sihl with OCaml.
 We believe OCaml is a phenomenal place to build web apps.

-Thanks to OCaml Sihl is ...
+Thanks to OCaml, Sihl ...

 * ... runs fast
 * ... compiles fast